kevinyen83/PawsAndHearts/README.md

 I'm committed to continuously optimizing the website and welcome any feedback or collaboration opportunities.
 Together, we can make a real difference in the lives of animals in need!

 **Related GitHub Repo**
-- **Paws And Hearts-Pet Profile GraphQL API**: https://github.com/kevinyen83/PawsAndHearts-AWSSAM-GraphQL-API/blob/main/README.md
+- **Paws And Hearts: Pet Profile GraphQL API**: https://github.com/kevinyen83/PawsAndHearts-Python-GraphQL-AWSSAM-API

 ## Live Demo